AlexandreMorinvil/kaggle-titanic/README.md

 ### Data Columns

-The columns present in the dataset and what each column represents is described on the Kaggle website : https://www.kaggle.com/competitions/titanic/data
+The columns present in the dataset and what each column represents are described on the Kaggle website: https://www.kaggle.com/competitions/titanic/data

 ## Exploration Draft